 Fort Matanzas: St. Augustine’s charming free fort

-With the free ferry recently reopened, it’s a good time to visit St. Augustine’s Fort Matanza,s is a small stone fort on a pristine island.
-You take a short ferry ride for a ranger-led tour and spectacular scenery — and it’s all free.
+St. Augustine’s Fort Matanzas is a small stone Spanish fort on a pristine island.
+You take a short and scenic ferry ride and a ranger-led tour — and it’s all free.